BlueGIS760404/Hydrology/Automated Water Class Mapping/README.md

-# Automated Watershed Water Classification Analysis
+# Automated Water Classification Analysis

 A two-step Python pipeline for extracting and analyzing water class data using Google Earth Engine (GEE) and local processing.